tobami/littlechef/README.md

 #### Omnibus method
 The best way is to use the omnibus method [getchef][]:
-`fix node:MYNODE deploy_chef:method=omnibus,version=11.12`
+`fix node:MYNODE deploy_chef:version=11.12`

 #### Other methods

 The default installation method:
-`fix node:MYNODE deploy_chef` uses the packages from the [Opscode repository][], which are no longer updated, so its use is no longer recommended.
-LittleChef will try to autodetect the distro type and version of that node, and will use the appropriate installation method and packages.
-LittleChef 2.x will use the omnibus method as default instead.
+`fix node:MYNODE deploy_chef` LittleChef uses the omnibus method as default.

-You can also install Chef Solo with gems and/or without asking for confirmation:
+You can also install Chef Solo without asking for confirmation:
-`fix node:MYNODE deploy_chef:gems=yes,ask=no`

-Currently supported Linux distributions include Ubuntu, Debian, CentOS, RHEL, Scientific Linux, Gentoo, and Arch Linux.

-When using the Debian repository, you need to take into account that Opscode has separated Chef versions in different repos.
-Current default is Chef 0.10, but you can install Chef 0.9 by typing:
-`fix node:MYNODE deploy_chef:version=0.9`

-Also, if you still want to keep the chef-client around in debian, use the `stop_client`
-option: `fix node:MYNODE deploy_chef:stop_client=no`
+`fix node:MYNODE deploy_chef:ask=no`

 Note that if you already have Chef Solo installed on your nodes, you won't need this.
-Also, if you previously installed Chef using the Gem procedure, please don't use the deploy_chef package installation method, removing the gem first might be a good idea.
+Also, if you previously installed Chef using any other procedure, please don't use the deploy_chef installation method, removing the chef first might be a good idea.

 #### Multihop littlechef setup